data-driven-research/state-capacity-and-democratic-transitions/README.md

     ├── README.md          <- The top-level README.
     ├── data
     │   ├── processed      <- The final, canonical data sets for analysis.
+    │   ├── interim        <- Intermediate data that has been transformed.
     │   └── raw            <- The original, immutable data dump.
     │
     ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering),